-Angus Mol is a University Lecturer at the institute for History and the Leiden University Centre for the Arts in Society.
+Angus Mol is a University Lecturer at the Leiden University Centre for the Arts in Society.

 Angus combines the study of history using a digital approach with the study of how today’s digital cultures are entwined with history.
 In particular, he looks at how contemporary play functions as a mirror of the past as well as how games can be used to democratize access to the past.
 He has authored several papers on the topic and crowd-funded , an Open Access edited volume with chapters from scholars and professionals from the creative industry.